blocked shower

 1. Clean the Drains

 Start by cleaning the interior walls of your drains using a drain brush.
 This removes the organic build-up where drain flies breed.
-Pay close attention to the edges and hard-to-reach areas.
+Pay close attention to the edges and hard-to-reach areas — the flies lay their eggs in the film that coats the inside of the pipe, not just on the surface.

 2. Flush with Hot Water